webVueBlog/awesome-stars-webVueBlog/README.md

 ## TypeScript

-*   [observexio/observex](https://github.com/observexio/observex) - 🚀 Observe anything you want in your business and never miss any X factors .  🚀 One stop observability with powerful Grafana like UI, correlate deep into data. 💹 Get traces, logs and metrics from variaous places and view in one place. 💹 Open soure observability alternative to Datadog,Prometheus UI and Jaeger.🦄 Opentelemetry, eBPF and clickhouse
+*   [xObserve/xObserve](https://github.com/xObserve/xObserve) - 🦄Production ready Observability , APM 🚀Observe everything you want in your business and never miss any X factors .   🚀 One stop observability with Grafana like UI,  more powerful and customizatble 💹 Get traces, logs and metrics from variaous places and view in one place. 💹 Open soure observability alternative to Datadog,Jaeger, Prometheus UI

 *   [NetEase/tango](https://github.com/NetEase/tango) - A source code based low-code builder.
 Integrate low-code experience into your local development workflow seamlessly.